Contact Models in Robotics: a Comparative Analysis: Rigid contact modelling

 As for the \textit{Signorini condition}, Coulomb's law does not describe a mapping but an infinitely steep graph (Fig.~\ref{fig:sig_coulomb}).
-Relaxing this law via viscous frictions, \textit{i.e.} assuming the tangent contact forces to be proportional to the tangent velocities, allows defining a mapping between $\lambda_T$ and $c_T$.
+Relaxing this law via viscous frictions, \textit{i.e.}, assuming the tangent contact forces to be proportional to the tangent velocities, allows defining a mapping between $\lambda_T$ and $c_T$.\\

-Combining the Coulomb's law for friction with the \textit{Signorini condition} evoked earlier, we finally get three distinct cases corresponding to a sticking contact point \eqref{eq:stiction}, a sliding contact point \eqref{eq:sliding} or a take-off \eqref{eq:take-off}:
+\textbf{The Non-linear Complementarity Problem.} Combining the Coulomb's law for friction with the \textit{Signorini condition} evoked earlier, we finally get three distinct cases corresponding to a sticking contact point \eqref{eq:stiction}, a sliding contact point \eqref{eq:sliding} or a take-off \eqref{eq:take-off}:

-where $\partial K$ indicates the border of the cone.
+where $\partial K$ indicates the boundary of the cone.
 The equations \eqref{eq:disjunctive_form} are referred to as the disjunctive formulation of the contact problem.
-However, such a formulation is not suited for solving as the switching condition depends on the contact point velocity $c$.
-As this quantity is an unknown of the problem, one cannot know in which case of \eqref{eq:disjunctive_form} they are standing.
+However, such a formulation is unsuitable in practice for solving, as the switching condition depends on the contact point velocity $c$.
+As this quantity is an unknown of the problem, one cannot know in which case of \eqref{eq:disjunctive_form} one is standing.
 For this reason, the problem is often reformulated as a nonlinear complementarity problem (NCP).
 Indeed, using de Saxc\'{e}'s bipotential function~\cite{desaxce1998bipotential} defined as:

 one can show that \eqref{eq:disjunctive_form} is equivalent to the following \cite{acary2011contact,acary2017contact} (Fig.~\ref{fig:solo_contact_scheme}):